alexmgee/modular-reconstruction-pipeline/README.md

 Scenes w/people  → COLMAP reconstruction
 ```

+**If you use individual modules:**
+- Reframe: Pinhole views from 360° footage
+- Masking: Cleaned images with dynamic objects removed
+- Match: Feature correspondences for large datasets
+- SfM: Sparse 3D reconstruction

-**Then:** Load into PostShot/Lichtfeld → Train Gaussian splat → Done.
+**Then:** Load COLMAP output into PostShot/Lichtfeld → Train Gaussian splat → Done.

+### Why "Modular" Matters

+**Traditional pipelines:** One rigid workflow.
+If step 3 doesn't work, the entire pipeline fails.

+**MRP approach:** Pick what you need.
+If GLOMAP fails, swap in COLMAP.
+If LightGlue is slow, swap in SuperGlue.
+If you don't need masking, skip it.

+**Each module has:**
+- **Multiple backends** (ALIKED vs SuperPoint, GLOMAP vs COLMAP)
+- **Independent CLI** (use it standalone without the full pipeline)
+- **Configurable parameters** (see Module Reference section)

 ---